-The 1920s and 30s saw the shift of organized crime from a street game to a streamlined method of business.
-Meyer Lansky, also known as the “mob’s accountant,” was a key member in that transition.
+The 1920s and 1930s saw organized crime shift from a street game to a streamlined method of business.
+Meyer Lansky, also known as the “mob’s accountant,” was a key figure in that transition.

-Lansky helped to establish the association of multi-ethnic criminal organizations known as the national crime syndicate in 1934.
+Lansky helped to establish the association of multi-ethnic criminal organizations that the press dubbed the “National Crime Syndicate” in 1934.

-Known for his business savvy, Meyer Lansky built up profitable casino ventures both in the U.S. and abroad.
-He was physically small, well-composed and incredibly clever.
-Though he was heavily involved in organized crime for nearly half a century, the most serious thing he was ever convicted of was illegal gambling in 1953 — which landed him in jail for two months.
+Known for his business savvy, Meyer Lansky built profitable casino ventures in the U.S. and abroad.
+He was physically small, well-composed, and incredibly clever.
+And although he was heavily involved in organized crime for nearly half a century, according to the FBI, the most serious thing he was ever convicted of was illegal gambling in 1953 — which landed him in jail for two months.

 Meyer Lansky’s Early Life And Mob Beginnings

-One of the first friends Lansky made was Bugsy Siegel, who would later become Lansky’s bootlegging partner.
+One of the first friends Meyer Lansky made was mobster Bugsy Siegel, who would later become Lansky’s bootlegging partner.

-Then Lansky met Lucky Luciano when they were teenagers.
-Luciano ran a small Sicilian gang that extorted money from Jewish kids.
+Then, Lansky met Lucky Luciano when they were teenagers.
+Luciano ran a small Sicilian gang that extorted money from Jewish kids, according to Organized Crime.
 Luciano was impressed with Lansky’s defiance against his threats.

 Lanksy excelled at math and used his natural talents to start some backroom gambling games in the neighborhood.
 Just as his reputation around New York began to grow, so did prohibition.
 And with it, the start of the golden age of organized crime.